maximelovino/festiv.al/README.md

 We're gonna run Node.js coupled with Express for our server.
 We're gonna use the Pug templating language to build the webpages for our clients from the Node.js server.
 So the Node.js server is gonna be our web server for our clients as well as our REST server.
 The REST client part is gonna be incorporated in the client-side javascript code.
 We're using modern JavaScript features such as Requests and Promises for our queries.

 We decided to go with Node.js because of the wide support and community around it as well as the number of modules available on NPM.

+### Aggregation of the different events informations providers

+We're gonna group the information coming from the events providers API by putting them in a database and generating an `event_id` in our database that we're gonna send to the client to identify uniquely an event.
+For the database, we're gonna use MySQL.